AryanChaturvedi/Asteroid-Diameter-Prediction/README.md

 # Asteroid-Diameter-Prediction
-Asteroid dat prediction based on NASA asteroid dataset using ML and ANN
+Asteroid data prediction based on NASA asteroid dataset using ML and ANN